Rosemount Center provides early childhood services for

 To be placed on the waiting list for the Tuition program at Rosemount you must submit an application and an application fee (via check or money order) for each child you wish to enroll.
 The application can be found on the right-hand side of this page.
 You may also come in to the Center to get a paper copy from the receptionist.

-I think I qualify for a subsidy through Early Head Start (EHS), the DC Office of the State Superintendent of Education (OSSE), or Universal Pre-K. Do I have to pay the application fee?
+I think I qualify for a subsidy through Early Head Start (EHS), the DC Office of the State Superintendent of Education (OSSE), or Pre-K Enhancement and Expansion Program.
+Do I have to pay the application fee?

 No, the application fee is required for tuition-paying families only.
 For further questions about EHS or OSSE, please contact Remberto Vargas at (202)265-9885 ext.
 101.

 I applied under the OSSE program, but found out that I don’t qualify.
-Am I still being considered on the waiting list for the Tuition or the Universal PreK program?
+Am I still being considered on the waiting list for the Tuition or the Pre-K Enhancement and Expansion Program program?

 Do you have any current vacancies at Rosemount Center?